The A10 Airfield at Carentan, an American airfield in 1944

-Returned to cultivation at the end of 1944, the A10 Airfield aerodrome left considerable traces for many years, especially for the peasants in the vicinity, who had to reconstitute their plots, remove all the materials left by the Americans in order to restore a correct physiognomy to the land to start working in the fields again.
-This delicate task is notably to Mr. André Gidon, immediate neighbor of the current Normandy Victory Museum.
-He reports having very often damaged his tractor or his plow, because of the remains of American fences, still buried in the ground, years later.
+Returned to farming at the end of 1944, the A10 Airfield left considerable traces for many years, particularly for the farmers in the vicinity, who had to reconstitute their plots, remove all the materials left by the Americans in order to restore the land to its proper appearance and resume farming.
+Mr André Gidon, the immediate neighbour of the current Normandy Victory Museum, was responsible for this delicate task.
+He reports that he has often damaged his tractor or plough because of the remains of American fences, still buried in the ground, years later.

-Today the track is still officially active.
-Historically located in front of the museum and along the N13, the 400 meter long runway allows small aircraft to take off there.
+Today the runway is still officially active.
+Historically located in front of the museum and along the N13, the 400 metre long runway allows small aircraft to take off.

 To find out more, we recommend this beautiful book by Philippe Trombetta and his co-authors: 50 aérodromes pour une victoire Available in our museum shop and online.